giftzwerg73/USBOneWire/README.md

 # USBOneWire
-USB to OneWire on NUCLEO-L476RG
+USB to Serial to OneWire converter on NUCLEO-L476RG